Can I Leave the State While on Workers’ Comp?

 • Accurate reporting of income or employment status.

-• Limitations on activities that could jeopardize recovery or be seen as inconsistent with your medical restrictions.
+• Limitations on your activities that could jeopardize recovery or be seen as inconsistent with your medical restrictions.

 If You Leave the State, How are You Going to Comply with Your Treatment Plans?